connery-io/connery-sdk/README.md

 - [Native Clients](https://docs.connery.io/docs/native-clients/)
 - [Community Clients](https://docs.connery.io/docs/community-clients)

-If you have a connector or client you would like to add, please open a PR to update the [docs](https://github.com/connery-io/connery/tree/main/apps/docs/docs) app in this repository.
+To add your connector or client to the lists, see the [Contributing Guide](/CONTRIBUTING.md).

 ## 📖 Documentation

 Check out the [Connery Documentation](https://docs.connery.io) to learn more.

-We recommend starting with the [Introduction](https://docs.connery.io/docs/introduction) to understand the core concepts of Connery and then moving on to [Quickstart](https://docs.connery.io/docs/quick-start/) to learn how to use Connery.

 ## 💬 Feedback & Support

-We would love your feedback and are happy to help.
+Connery is still in beta, so not everything will be perfect yet.
+Please let us know of any suggestions, ideas, or bugs you encounter, and we will use your feedback to improve our upcoming releases.

 You can reach us via the following channels:

 - [Discussions](https://github.com/connery-io/connery/discussions) - for feedback, questions, and discussions.
 - [Issues](https://github.com/connery-io/connery/issues) - for bug reports and feature requests.
 - [Twitter](https://twitter.com/connery_io) - for updates and announcements.

+## 👨‍💻 Contributing

+We are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

+For detailed information on how to contribute, see our [Contributing Guide](/CONTRIBUTING.md).